What is Misokinesia?

 Is Misokinesia related to Misophonia?

 Yes.
 Based on my research and clinical work, there is no qualitative difference between misophonia and misokinesia.
 They both elicit the same reactions to triggers.
-The only difference is that the trigger is perceived by a different sensory route.
+The only difference is that a different sensory route perceives the trigger.
 In fact, it is very common for individuals to experience symptoms of both misophonia and misokinesia.
-This is one of the reasons that led me to believe that misophonia is not a hearing related problem, but rather psychological in nature.
+This is one of the reasons that led me to believe that misophonia is not a hearing-related problem but rather psychological in nature.
 Click here to learn more about misophonia.

 Why is Misophonia Significantly More well-known than Misokinesia?

 The primary reason is likely related to how misophonia became known in the first place.
-Misophonia was born out of audiology research since individuals suffering from symptoms of misophonia were often referred to audiologists.
+Misophonia was born out of audiology research since individuals suffering from misophonia symptoms were often referred to audiologists.
 The term misophonia was actually coined in 2000 by audiologists (Drs.
 Pawel and Margaret Jastreboff).
-From within audiology a growing research body started to develop on misophonia, and in 2013 the idea of misophonia being related to psychiatric variables was suggested.
-It was only through research into misophonia that symptoms of misokinesia were identified as there is comorbidity between the two.
-Thus, misophonia was always the primary focus in research, and misokinesia was found later but never received the same level of attention.
+From within audiology, a growing research body started to develop on misophonia, and in 2013, the idea of misophonia being related to psychiatric variables was suggested.
+It was only through research into misophonia that symptoms of misokinesia were identified, as there is comorbidity between the two.
+Thus, misophonia was always the primary focus of research, and misokinesia was found later but never received the same level of attention.

 Another reason is likely related to the research findings that misokinesia is reported to occur less often than misophonia.
 Nevertheless, further research is necessary to understand how prevalent misokinesia actually is.